sitepilot/dockerpilot/docs/_docs/12-restart-server.md

 toc_label: "Content"
 toc: false
 ---
-To restart the Dockerpilot server user this command.
+To restart the Dockerpilot server use this command.
 ```shell
 dp server:restart
 ```